Global rigidity of two-dimensional bubbles: Local rigidity of the unit circle for We not in N >= 3

 \end{proof}

-\begin{remark} The modes $k = \pm 1$ correspond to translations and they can thus be neglected.
-For $3 \le \We \in \N$ the linearisation has a nonzero kernel of dimension spanned by $e^{i(\We-1)x},e^{-i(\We-1)x}$.
+\begin{remark} The modes $k = \pm 1$ correspond to translations and may therefore be neglected.
+For $\We \in \N_{\ge 3}$, the linearisation has a nonzero kernel spanned by $e^{i(\We-1)\theta}$ and $e^{-i(\We-1)\theta}$.
 These bifurcation points correspond exactly to those found in \cite{Wegmann2000-ql}, where a different but equivalent bifurcation variable is used.
-A Lyapunov-Schmidt bifurcation analysis is not needed as one can explicitly calculate the solution branches in terms of rational functions. \end{remark}
+A Lyapunov-Schmidt bifurcation analysis is not needed, since the solution branches can be computed explicitly in terms of rational functions. \end{remark}

 \begin{remark} We obtain local uniqueness of close-to-circular solutions whenever $\We \notin \N_{\ge 3}$.
-We abstain from repeating a functional-analytic setup similar to the one explained in \cite{mns_bubbles_25} or \cite{Fontelos2004-ym} and leave details to the interested reader.
+We do not repeat the standard functional-analytic setup here; it is analogous to the one used in \cite{mns_bubbles_25} or \cite{Fontelos2004-ym}, and we leave the details to the interested reader. \end{remark}

-The global rigidity of the unit circle for $\We \in (2,3)$ is an interesting open problem.
-Our method does not yield any insights in this range. \end{remark}